forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/setup.md

 For a better understanding of what each section and field refers to, please read the [config reference](config/config.md).

 ## Parsing genesis file
-You can parse genesis file before start parsing the node.
+You can parse the genesis file before starting parsing the node.
 BDJuno will read the genesis.json from the default path: `~/.bdjuno/genesis.json`.
 To parse all registered genesis modules, simply run:

 ```shell